Wanaiysha/Changing-nuclear-network-rate/Readme.md

 (Version Modular2)

-A brief idea how physics module operates nuclear calculations in the PPN, one could refer ppn_physics.F90 ;
+A brief idea of how physics module operates the nuclear calculations in the PPN (Refer ppn_physics.F90) ;
 ![ppn](ppnb.png)